 To add a Summary Block for related posts, open a blog post.
 Scroll to the bottom of the content.
 Click an Insert Point and select a Summary Block from the Block Menu.
 You can select Wall, Carousel, List, and Grid, depending on how you want your related posts to display.
 For help adding blocks, visit Adding blocks with Insert Points.

 In this example we’re using the Carousel Summary Block:

 In the Content tab, select the Blog Page containing the related posts.
 We recommend selecting the Blog Page you’re posting to if you want to show related posts from the same blog.

 In the Layout tab, customize how the block will appear.
 If you’re using the Carousel Summary Block, you can use the Header Text field to add a title for the block, such as “Related Posts.”
 Otherwise, you can add a Text Block above the Summary Block to add a title.

 In the Display tab, choose the amount of content you’d like to show with each Related Post link.
 We recommend displaying at least the post title.

 Use the Category Filter and Tag Filter fields to limit the Summary Block to only posts labeled with those categories or tags.
 Since this block will represent posts related to the post you’re currently editing, choose a category or tag relevant to the current content.

-For a detailed explanation of each setting, visit the Summary Blocks overview.
+For a detailed explanation of each setting, visit the Using Summary Blocks.

 Click Apply to save your changes.